sebapersson/PEtab.jl/docs/src/pest_select.md

 ```

 !!! note
+    Version >0.3 of PEtab Select must be installed.

+!!! note
     Model selection is currently only possible for problem in the [PEtab Select](https://github.com/PEtab-dev/petab_select) standard format.
 We plan to add a Julia interface.

 ## Model Selection Example